RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/devicemanager.md

 parameter: `SDRROOT`
 required: No
 default value: `$SDRROOT`
+format: Standard shell path environment variable.
 description: Path to use as the `SDRROOT` for this Device Manager.

 parameter: `OSSIEHOME`
 required: No
 default: `$OSSIEHOME`
+format: Standard shell path environment variable.
 description: Absolute path to use as the `OSSIEHOME` for this Device Manager.

 parameter: `LD_LIBRARY_PATH`
 required: No
-default value: User’s environment
+default value: `$LD_LIBRARY_PATH`
 format: Standard shell path environment variable.
 description: Path for link loader to resolve shared object files, overrides `LD_LIBRARY_PATH` environment variable.

 parameter: `PYTHONPATH`
 required: No
-default value: User’s environment
+default value: `$PYTHONPATH`
+format: Standard shell path environment variable.
 description: Path used by Python interpreter to load modules, overrides `PYTHONPATH` environment variable.

 parameter: `JAVA_HOME`
 required: No
-default value: User’s environment
+default value: `$JAVA_HOME`
+format: Standard shell path environment variable.
-description: JAVA path to use when launching Devices and Services.
+description: Home directory for the Java installation to use when launching devices and services.

 parameter: `PATH`
 required: No
-default value: User’s environment
+default value: `$PATH`
 format: Standard shell path environment variable.
-description: Search path to use when launching Devices and Services.
+description: Search path to use when launching devices and services.

 parameter: `ORB_CFG`
 required: No